-The main problem with the anthem protests since the moment that Colin Kaepernick first took a knee is that it’s very hard to “know” when police brutality against minorities is over, so how can you tell when you’ve actually “won” the fight and brought about real change?
+The main problem with anthem protests since the moment that Colin Kaepernick first took a knee is that it’s very hard to “know” when police brutality against minorities is over, so how can you tell when you’ve actually “won” the fight and brought about real change?
 Sure players knew what they were asking for, but it’s virtually impossible for them to know when they can finally stand up for the national anthem with pride.
-Well, that’s all in the past now because this article has a damn fine solution…
+Well, that’s all in the past now because this article has the solution.

 The Solution: Lie Detector Tests for Police

-In every police station across the U.S.A. there’s a room with a polygraph machine or “lie detector test” in it.
-It’s normally used on those who are accused of crimes to help guide investigations but what if we flipped the script and made the people who are sworn to uphold the law take the polygraph test as well?
-A few simple questions while hooked up to the machine would probably help combat the systemic racism that plagues many law enforcement departments from coast to coast.
+In every police station across the USA there’s a room with a polygraph machine or “lie detector test” in it.
+It’s normally used on those accused of crimes to help guide investigations, but what if we flipped the script and made the people sworn to uphold the law take polygraph tests as well?
+A few simple questions while hooked up to the machine would probably help combat the systemic racism plaguing many law enforcement departments from coast to coast.

-So why don’t we as a democratic society demand that our police recruits also answer a few more questions while they’re still hooked up to the ol’ Truth Machine?
+So why don’t we as a democratic society demand that our police recruits also answer a few more questions while still hooked up to the ol’ Truth Machine?
 This makes perfect sense and would be simple to implement.
-I mean, just look at a few of the standard ones that are asked today:
+I mean, just look at a few of the standard queries asked today:

-Benign questions like these are what will determine if a person has the judgement and character to be trusted with authority over community members as they’re investigating “crimes”.
+Benign questions like these are what determines if a person has the judgement and character to be trusted with authority over community members while investigating “crimes”.
 Shouldn’t these recruits be asked a couple of more things to see if they’re fit to wear a badge and a gun?
 Ya, what the hell!

-So I thought of a few extra questions to add to the end of the interview that I think everyone in the community would want to know the answers to:
+So I thought of a few extra questions to add to the end of interviews that I think everyone in the community would want to know answers to:

 - Have you ever called anyone the N-Word?